 You might be wondering, what exactly is hard water?
 Water naturally has minerals in it (things like calcium and iron).
 The more minerals it has, the harder it is considered to be.
 These minerals aren’t necessarily bad (we often try to include these things in our diets after all).
 However, they do leave a deposit buildup on household items that come into contact with water often such as a laundry machine, your clothes, or your wine glasses.
-More importantly, hard water has its effect on our bodies.
+More importantly, hard water has an effect on our bodies.
 A shower with hard water can actually result in skin irritation in sensitive skin types.
 Although this may not occur in those who are less sensitive, hard water can still often leave your skin feeling dried out and itchy.
-Even our hair is damaged by the build up of minerals - it can result in duller hair that becomes oily faster.
+Even our hair is damaged by the build-up of minerals - it can result in duller hair that becomes oily faster.

 So what’s a water softener’s role in all of this?
 Well, it removes the hardness from your water that causes these problems.
 During the water softening process, the minerals are removed from the water and replaced by sodium (usually).
 In this ion exchange process, your water becomes softer and brings with it countless benefits for you and your family.

-Water softener installation isn’t always absolutely essential if your home is located in an area with low hardness in the public tap water (which is the case for some Canadian cities).
+Water softener installation isn’t always absolutely essential if your Edmonton home is located in an area with low hardness in public tap water (which is the case for some Canadian cities).
 Homes in some areas with water overly rich in minerals may be particularly interested in a water softener to prevent the plumbing system in their home from mineral buildup and corrosion.
 However, it isn’t only the homes in such areas that are subject to damaged plumbing at the hands of hard water - it can happen anywhere.
 Edmonton’s water hardness is quite average in comparison to the other cities of Alberta and is considered safe without softening.
-Our municapal water here in Edmonton is usually 10-20 grains of hardness, whereas some Canadian cities can have hardness in the hundreds of grains!
+Our municipal water here in Edmonton is usually 10-20 grains of hardness, whereas some Canadian cities can have hardness in the hundreds of grains!
 So really, most Edmonton area homeowners consider a water softener installation as more of a type of comfort and peace of mind that allows for more enjoyable water use.
 The benefits of softening your water include:

-Softer skin (hard water can irritate the skin)
+- Softer skin (hard water can irritate the skin)

-Healthier, shinier hair
+- Healthier, shinier hair

-Softer, brighter clothes (dull, graying clothes may actually be an indication of hard water)
+- Softer, brighter clothes (dull, graying clothes may actually be an indication of hard water)